 - Apps: Third-party software tools that Make integrates with (e.g., Airtable, Gmail, Google Forms), as well as built-in apps like Flow Control, Webhooks, Data Store, and others.
 You connect third-party apps under Connections.
 App connections support different modules.

-- Operations (Ops): Each time a module in a scenario is fired, it uses an operation.
-Make’s pricing is based on the number of operations, so you can also think of them as credits.
+- Credits: Each time a module in a scenario is fired, it consumes a credit or multiple credits, depending on its complexity.
+Make’s pricing is based on the number of credits.

 - Flows: A path within a scenario, or the order in which modules will be executed within a scenario.
 One scenario can have multiple different flows.